Acorns investment app can help you save small amounts of money.

 One benefit of using Acorns is its automated portfolio rebalancing feature.
 Each time you invest, Acorns buys fractional shares of the ETFs that are under allocation.

-After choosing your Acorns portfolio, the next step is funding your account and start investing.
-Acorns gives you the option of linking a debit card or credit card and rounding up the purchase amount to the next dollar.
+After choosing your portfolio, the next step is funding your Acorns account and start investing.
+You can link a debit card or credit card, then Acorns rounds up the purchase amount to the next dollar.

 Once your round-up balance reaches $5, Acorns transfers the money from your linked bank account to your investment account.
-This process repeats unless you pause round-ups.
+Acorns rounds up your purchases until you stop this feature.

 It’s also possible to multiply your round-up amount by up to ten times.
 Boosting your round-up amount can help you invest more cash and makes it easier to offset the monthly plan fee.

-You can access Found Money from the Acorns website, mobile app or Google Chrome extension.
+You can access this feature from the Acorns website, mobile app or Google Chrome extension.

 It can take between 90 and 120 days for your rewards to deposit into your account.
 This waiting period is similar to most shopping apps so that the merchant can verify the purchase.